maybleMyers/H1111/README.md

     Add BBoxes to multitalk to define who is talking/grooving to the music.
 You will need to install gradio_image_annotation or reinstall requirements.
 7/7/2025
     Support FusioniX lora from vrgamedevgirl with multitalk.
-7/2/2025
-    Add previews to multitalk model, some bug fixes, change layout.

 # H1111